nuta/archives/README.md

 - Dynamically-typed, class-based, and object-oriented.
 - Clean and familiar syntax inspired by Swift and Rust.
-- Small and portable implementation (tree-walk, reference counting).
+- Small and portable implementation (tree-walk, mark-and-sweep/conservative GC).

 Building
 --------